mhrons/mhrons.github.io/docs/pv_smooth.md

 #### Random error in predicted values

 - Increasing the SE parameter does not degrade the power smoothing quality by the PLPF method, but it does degrade the smoothing by SPLPF (check Figure 7 vs Figure 8).
 In PLPF, the smoothing quality with standard error SE > 0 is always better than in SPLPF.
 - Increasing the value of SE parameter significantly increases the accumulation rate by the PLPF method (Figures 5, 9), which is for all values SE > 0 much higher than by the SPLPF method.
 For some SE values, the PLPF method even exceeds the LPF method in its accumulation rate.
-The accumulation rate increases only slightly in the SPLPF method, and less so the higher the filter order.
+The accumulation rate increases only slightly in the SPLPF method, and less so the higher the filter order (1 - 3).

 ### Analysis by LPF order
 Filter order is the third OLAP dimension, impact of which on the smoothing was analyzed together with the prediction error.
 We analyzed the LPF orders 1 to 4 (Figures 10-21):

-- Filter order does not affect the power smoothing by PLPF method.
+- Filter order does not affect the power smoothing quality by PLPF method.
 For small filter orders, the smoothing of PLPF is better than that of SPLPF.
 - Increasing the filter order from 1 to 3 notably improves the smoothing quality of SPLPF, given the simulated prediction error (Figures 10-12, 16-18).
 - Increasing the filter order only slightly reduces the accumulation rate by PLPF smoothing which is always substantially greater than by SPLPF.
-- Increasing the filter order from 1 to 3 notably reduces the accumulation rate by SPLPF smoothing, given the simulated prediction error (Figures 13-15, 19-21).
+- Increasing the filter order from 1 to 3 notably reduces the accumulation rate by SPLPF smoothing, given the prediction error (Figures 13-15, 19-21).
 Given the simulated predictor, the best-performing filter order is 3. ***SPLPF with the optimal filter order and with a relatively small prediction error achieves the accumulation rate close to the IPLPF method.***

 ## Summary
-Two days with strong solar intermittency have been selected for the simulation: a day with medium solar exposure 3.0 kWh/m2, and a day with high solar exposure 5.9 kWh/m2 (measured at the above-specified plane of incidence).
-3rd-order low-pass filter excited with input time advance Δt = 30 minutes has been applied in order to achieve a desired smoothing impact on the PV power.
-Accumulation rate by four different smoothing methods has been aggregated, based on the measured signal GI(t), and the simulated predicted signal GIf(t+Δt).
+Two days with strong solar intermittency have been selected for the simulation: a day with medium solar exposure 3.0 kWh/m^2^, and a day with high solar exposure 5.9 kWh/m^2^ (measured at the above-specified plane of incidence).
+A 3rd-order low-pass filter excited by the input power signal with time advance Δt = 30 minutes has been applied in order to achieve a desired smoothing impact on the PV power.
+Accumulation rate by four different smoothing methods has been aggregated, based on the measured signal GI(t) and the simulated predicted signal GI~f~(t+Δt).
 The results are summarized in Tables 2 and 3: In the column "ΔGX", a difference between the maximum and minimum specific accumulated energy is calculated by the expression (4).
 In the column "Throughput", a total daily flow of specific energy put through the accumulator is calculated by (5).
 The daily specific global exposure in the plane of incidence is also shown for comparison.

 ### Accumulated energy by smoothing
 <figure markdown>